Multibit-Legacy/read-multibit-wallet-file/README.md

-A fork of https://github.com/Multibit-Legacy/read-multibit-wallet-file that includes a fix for the `TypeError: Cannot read property 'fromPrivate' of undefined` error (and maybe a few others) mentioned in (this thread)[https://github.com/Multibit-Legacy/read-multibit-wallet-file/pull/1].
-Although I have a (pull request)[https://github.com/Multibit-Legacy/read-multibit-wallet-file/pull/2] pending with this fix, the original project seems to be abandoned.
+A fork of https://github.com/Multibit-Legacy/read-multibit-wallet-file that includes a fix for the `TypeError: Cannot read property 'fromPrivate' of undefined` error (and maybe a few others) mentioned in [this thread](https://github.com/Multibit-Legacy/read-multibit-wallet-file/pull/1).
+Although I have a [pull request](https://github.com/Multibit-Legacy/read-multibit-wallet-file/pull/2) pending with this fix, the original project seems to be abandoned.
 Everything below is from the original project's `readme` except for where I renamed `mbexport` to `mbexport-rd` (as that is the npm package with this fix).

 ---
 ---